 Examination results are available approximately eight weeks after the examination date.
-After examination results are received at the CAS Office, a list of passing candidate ID numbers will be posted in the Students' Corner of the CAS Web Site (www.casact.org).
+After exam results are received at the CAS Office, a list of passing candidate ID numbers will be posted in the Exams section of the CAS Web Site (www.casact.org) between 3:00 and 3:30 p.m.
+Eastern time.
 Individual statements of examination results are mailed to candidates on the day that they are posted on the CAS Web Site.